kkharji/yctrl/README.md

 - [ ] Auto create space by id if it doesn't exists.
 - [ ] Move to next/prev space should auto created space if it doesn't exists
 - [ ] Maintain internal state of yabai objects
-- [ ] Improve next/prev to account for floating and unmanaged windows?
+- [ ] Moving mouse from scratchpad automatically hides it.
 - [x] Improve next/prev to account for floating and unmanaged windows?
 - [x] Make side-effects configurable.